 Total Premium: U.S. Dollars 9,900,000, in four (4) installments in the amounts and on the Premium Payment Dates set forth below (“Premium Payment”)

-Premium Payment Dates: On or before September 30, 2000, Counterparty shall pay Company, the Premium Payment, as follows: (1) $1,200,000 on or before the Trade Date, (2) $1,800,000 within two (2) Business Days after Counterparty's receipt of a copy of the joint written concurrence (the "Joint Concurrence") of the Company and General Electric Company ("GE") defined in Section 4.1(ii) of that certain XONON Technology Implementation Agreement (the "XONON Agreement") executed effective December ___, 1999, between the Company, GE and West deutsche Landesbank Girozentrale, New York Branch as to completion of Milestone 1 under the XONON Agreement; (3) $1,600,000 within two (2) Business Days after Counterparty's receipt of the Joint Concurrence as to completion of Milestone 2 under the XONON Agreement; (4) $5,300,000 on the date of Counterparty's receipt of the Joint Concurrence as to completion of Milestone 3 under the XONON Agreement.
+Premium Payment Dates: On or before September 30, 2000, Counterparty shall pay Company the Premium Payment, as follows: (1) $1,200,000 on or before the Trade Date, (2) $1,800,000 within two (2) Business Days after Counterparty's receipt of a copy of the joint written concurrence (the "Joint Concurrence") of the Company and General Electric Company ("GE") defined in Section 4.1(ii) of that certain XONON Technology Implementation Agreement (the "XONON Agreement") executed effective December ___, 1999, between the Company, GE and West deutsche Landesbank Girozentrale, New York Branch as to completion of Milestone 1 under the XONON Agreement; (3) $1,600,000 within two (2) Business Days after Counterparty's receipt of the Joint Concurrence as to completion of Milestone 2 under the XONON Agreement; (4) $5,300,000 on the date of Counterparty's receipt of the Joint Concurrence as to completion of Milestone 3 under the XONON Agreement.

 Procedures for Exercise:

-Automatic Exercise: Applicable if not repurchased or terminated in accordance with the Option Repurchase Agreement executed effective ______________, 1999 by and between Company and Counterparty (the "Repurchase Agreement")
+Automatic Exercise: Applicable if not repurchased or terminated in accordance with the Option Repurchase Agreement executed effective December __, 1999, by and between Company and Counterparty (the "Repurchase Agreement")

 Exercise Period: Inapplicable